darHH/tp/docs/UserGuide.md

 **Format**:
 ```
-deletegame g/INDEX
+deletegame INDEX
 ```

 **Example**:
 ```
-deletegame g/1
+deletegame 1
 ```

-This deletes the "badminton" game.
+This deletes the game at INDEX.

 ![Deleting a Game](images/deletegame_command.png)